miikanissi/miikanissi.com/content/posts/understanding-unix-philosophy.md

 ## Conclusion

-To conclude Unix philosophy is about writing lots of programs that do one thing well and having those programs connect with a simple text based communication via inputs and outputs.
+To conclude, Unix philosophy is about writing lots of programs that do one thing well and having those programs connect with a simple text based communication via inputs and outputs.
 Although it can be applied to these, Unix philosophy is not about microservices, APIs, object-oriented programming, or any other modern buzzword.

-If you disagree with my interpretation on the Unix philosphy or have any other thoughts regarding it I would like to hear from you.
-I can be reached via email at [miika@miikanissi.com](miika@miikanissi.com).
+If you have any thoughts on Unix philosophy you'd like to contribute, email me at [miika@miikanissi.com](miika@miikanissi.com).